 A range of writing opportunities, outcomes, purposes, contexts and audiences are planned for during English lessons.
-Staff make good use of WAGOLLs (What a Good One Looks Like) to model and scaffold children's writing and WASOLLs (What a Sad One Looks Like) to provide children with the opportunity to identify and make improvements; in writing examples as well as their own work.
+Staff make good use of WAGOLLs (What a Good One Looks Like) to model and scaffold children's writing to provide children with the opportunity to identify and make improvements (in writing examples as well as their own work).
 Links are made where possible with the wider curriculum themes to support the embedding of skills across all areas of learning.
 We provide a wide range of activities including use of film and imagery, modelled, shared and guided writing, peer editing and discussion.
-We teach introduce a cursive style of handwriting as appropriate to each child with most children developing this skill during Year 2.
-Handwriting is taught through discreet sessions as well as through other tasks and activities.
+Children also complete 3x weekly short handwriting sessions using the Nelson Thornes scheme.

-Phonics and spelling
+Phonics and Spelling